rmassidda/ir-2019/05_index_construction.md

 ## Single-pass in-memory indexing
 Blocked sort-based indexing has excellent scaling properties, but it needs a data structure for mapping terms to termIDs.
 For very large collection, this data structure does not fit into memory.
-A more scalable alternative is SPIMI, that using terms writes each block's dictionary to disk, and the starts a new dictionary for the next block.
+A more scalable alternative is SPIMI, that using terms writes each block's dictionary to disk, and then starts a new dictionary for the next block.

 The tokens in the document are analyzed one by one, and the relative posting list is filled using a doubling algorithm.
 When the memory is full the block is written to the disk, and a new one is started.